Safety while heli-skiing is our top priority.

-All of our helicopters’ engineers and mountain-trained pilots have plenty of “high hour” experience.
+Pilots: All of our helicopter engineers and mountain-trained pilots have plenty of “high hour” experience.
 Guests are constantly amazed at the skill of our pilots.
-To learn more about them, visit our Staff Profiles page.
+To learn more about them, visit our pilots page.

-The pilots often get the accolades but it’s the engineers who keep the helis flying and are just as important!
-We have an ON-SITE engineer that lives at our lodge during the winter.
+Engineers: The pilots often get the accolades, but it’s the engineers who keep the helis flying.
+Unlike many operations, we have an ON-SITE engineer who lives at our lodge during the winter.
 The engineers have gone through stringent training and, like the pilots, have a huge amount of experience.

-Our heli ski guides are constantly practicing snow and avalanche management as they analyze the changes in the conditions and make guiding decisions accordingly.
-Each morning and evening our guides meet to evaluate and discuss the weather, snow stability and terrain based on field observations and data supplied by remote weather stations and the Canadian Avalanche Association.
+Snow and Avalanches: Our guides are constantly practicing snow and avalanche management as they analyze the changes in the conditions and make guiding decisions accordingly.
+Each morning and evening they meet to evaluate and discuss the weather, snow stability and terrain based on field observations and data supplied by remote weather stations and the Canadian Avalanche Association.

-In addition to avalanche beacons, each group will carry a backpack that includes a shovel, VHF radio and a few spare pieces of equipment.
+Safety Equipment: In order to help mitigate risk, Great Canadian Heli-Skiing supplies every guest with a Barry VOX avalanche beacon.
+Our guiding team selected this beacon because it is easy to use and accurate.
+On the morning of your first day of heli-skiing you will be shown how to use it.
+In addition to avalanche beacons, each group will carry a backpack that includes a shovel, VHF radio, and a few spare pieces of equipment.
 Guests will take turns carrying this pack.

-Continuous radio communication between the guides, the helicopter and our base is maintained.
-The guides carry extensive emergency gear in their packs and on the helicopter.
-It’s also comforting to know that due to our location, the Golden hospital is only a short helicopter flight away.
+Emergencies: Continuous radio communication between our guides, our helicopters and our base is maintained, with the guides carrying extensive emergency gear in their packs and on the helicopter.
+The excellent Golden & District Hospital, meanwhile, is just a short helicopter flight away.